TL;DR

 These figures are not just statistics; they represent millions of individual stories, relationships under strain, and cognitive futures at risk.
 The first step in defusing this time bomb is understanding its direct and devastating impact on the brain.

 For decades, the link was suspected.
 Now, it is established scientific fact.
 Untreated hearing loss is not a passive condition; it is an active agitator of cognitive decline.
-A landmark 2020 report by the Lancet Commission on Dementia Prevention, Intervention, and Care identified 12 modifiable risk factors that account for around 40% of worldwide dementias.
+A landmark 2020 report by the UK public and industry sources on Dementia Prevention, Intervention, and Care identified 12 modifiable risk factors that account for around 40% of worldwide dementias.
 Mid-life hearing loss was the single most significant of these factors.

 Research from Johns Hopkins University found that individuals with mild hearing loss had double the risk of developing dementia.
 For those with moderate loss, the risk tripled, and for severe loss, it was five times higher than for those with normal hearing.